 Third, be lavish in your praise, and avoid all old school, cruel training like whacking the dog with a newspaper

 - never, ever rub your dog’s nose in a “mistake,” and never use her name in a “no” statement like “No, no!
 Bad Bella.
 Bad dog.”

 - just a firm, “no no no” will do.

-- this old style of training is really bad, since the dog probably doesn’t even know why you’re mad
+- old style training is really bad, since the dog probably doesn’t even know why you’re mad

 - swatting your dog with a rolled up paper is definitely not the way to success

-- all these negatives will leave your pup confused and upset
+- negativity will leave your pup confused and upset

 - instead, focus on all the times your dog does well, and give her lots of praise, using her name and keeping your tone positive and musical